-7. Plaintiff Lesly Methelus and his seventeen year-old son, Y.M., reside within Immokalee High School's attendance zone in Collier County.
-Y.M. is a student with limited English proficiency1 who is of Haitian national origin.

-8. Plaintiff Rosalba Ortiz and her seventeen year-old nephew (over whom she has custody), G.O., reside within Immokalee High School's attendance zone in Collier County.
-G.O. is a student with limited English proficiency who is of Guatemalan national origin.
+- 9. Lesly Methelus and his son, Y.M., reside within Immokalee High School's attendance zone in Collier County.
+Y.M. is a child with limited English proficiency1 who is of Haitian national origin. - 10.
+Rosalba Ortiz and her nephew (over whom she has custody), G.O., reside within Immokalee High School's attendance zone in Collier County.
+G.O. is a child with limited English proficiency who is of Guatemalan national origin.

-1 The term "Limited English proficiency" ("LEP") is interchangeable with "English Language Learner" ("ELL").
+1 The term "limited English proficiency" ("LEP") is interchangeable with "English Language Learner" ("ELL").